Climate change is causing people to move. They usually stay local, study finds

 The study is the first to examine where those families ended up living, and it found that most people stayed within a 20-minute drive of their original homes.
 Most families also moved to homes with lower flood risk, meaning the program successfully accomplished its primary goal.

 It makes sense that people are moving only short distances, says A.R.
-Siders, director of the Disaster Research Center at the University of Delaware.
+Siders, a faculty member at the Disaster Research Center at the University of Delaware.
 Most Americans who move for any reason do so within the same county, Siders says.
 "It's useful to see that, even when people are moving because of a flood-related program, they are staying close."

 The study casts doubt on the idea that climate change could cause mass migration to places in the U.S. that are less disaster-prone, like New England or the Upper Midwest, Siders says.